karnikram/2026/_posts/2026-04-27-mlip-practical.md

 This would require writing a new `pair_style` class in C++ that interfaces with our MLIP models, either via C++-Python bridge or by porting the model to C++ as discussed earlier in the programming language gap section.
-%Interestingly, we have access to the `atoms->x` array, which provides the absolute atomic positions of all atoms in the system,
-%as well as the `atoms->f` array, which allows us to write the computed per-atom forces directly into LAMMPS's core data structures.

 While this is by far the most flexible option with the highest level of control, it requires the most interation with LAMMPS's core codebase, is the most time-consuming and might need additional maintenance in the future.